 Home inspections are a vital part of the home buying and selling process but do you know what home inspectors actually do or if a house can even fail a home inspection?
-Luckily, we’ve put together the top twenty most frequently asked questions about home inspections and asked the professionals to answer them.
+Luckily, we’ve put together some of the most frequently asked questions about home inspections and asked real home inspectors to answer them.
 Here is everything you need to know about your home inspection.

 What is a home inspection?